navipartner/docs/content/en/docs/retail/discounts/how-to/customer_discount_group/index.md

   docs:
     parent: ""
     identifier: "customer_discount_group-5fa12b7634ce33a0fccb68a36534cade"
-weight: 112
+weight: 135
 toc: true
 type: docs
 ---

 Customer discount groups can be used when providing discounts that should only apply to a certain group of customers.

-*Bring It to You Retail Store Ltd* has a loyal group of customers that would like to be given a discount of 20% on certain items that they frequently buy.
+To set up customer discount groups, follow the provided steps:

 1. Click the ![Lightbulb](Lightbulb_icon.PNG) button, enter **Customer Disc.
 Groups**, and choose the related link.
    The **Customer Disc.
 Groups List** is opened as a result.